Source of Investment Funds for EB5 Cases

 Conclusion

-The USCIS tends to closely examine all evidence related to source of funding in EB5 cases.
-The ability to meticulously document one’s source of funding in the I-526 petition is paramount.
-Those interested in pursuing a green card through the EB5 immigrant investor program are welcome to contact the Murthy Law Firm by eMailing EB5@murthy.com.
+The USCIS tends to examine all evidence related to source of funding closely in EB5 cases.
+The ability to document one’s source of funding meticulously in the I-526/E petition is paramount.
+Those interested in pursuing a green card through the EB5 immigrant investor program are welcome to contact the Murthy Law Firm by eMailing EB5@murthy.com or scheduling a consultation with a qualified EB5 attorney.

 While some aspects of immigration have changed in significant ways in the years since MurthyDotCom began publishing articles in 1994, there is much that is still the same.
 From time to time, we at the Murthy Law Firm refer clients to articles, like this one, which remains relevant and has been updated for our readers.